 The Buffalo City Council voted to terminate the employment of a police officer who violated police department policy.
 The officer, believing the City Council lacked authority to fire him, sued.
 The trial court dismissed the suit, but the court of appeals reversed and remanded, concluding that a fact issue existed as to whether the City Council had authority to terminate the officer.
 The question of whether the City's governing body had authority to fire the officer is a question of law that we answer in favor of the City Council.
 We therefore grant the petition for review and reverse the court of appeals' judgment.
-But because neither the court of appeals nor the trial court addressed whether Moliere alleged a valid due process claim against the members of the City Council, we remand the case to the trial court for further proceedings.
+But because the court of appeals did not address whether the officer alleged a valid due process claim against the members of the City Council, we remand the case to that court for further proceedings.